PyconUK/2015.pyconuk.org/README.rst

 Travis will test branches, and branches won't get merged without review and passing tests, so dive right in!

+To change the CSS use the files found in `_sass` and Jekyll will just pick things up and re-compile the new CSS.
+The original (`less` based) CSS files by Hawkz can be found in the `/static/css` directory.

 .. _Jekyll: http://jekyllrb.com/
 .. _rvm: https://rvm.io/
 .. _rbenv: http://rbenv.org/